Bao, Pixar’s latest theatrical short, begins with a close-up of a woman’s hands lovingly forming and shaping dumpling

 While the scene may be familiar to any viewer who’s watched one of their parents in the kitchen, it’s especially significant for Domee Shi (Bachelor of Animation ’11): the hands are based on her own mother’s.

-Shi is the director behind Bao — the Pixar short that screened in advance of Incredibles 2 during the feature’s theatrical release in June.
+Shi is the Academy Award-winning director behind Bao — the Pixar short that screened in advance of Incredibles 2 during the feature’s theatrical release in June.
 The eight-minute film is billed as Pixar’s longest-running short, and Shi, who was born in China and moved to Toronto with her family when she was two, is notably the first female director to helm a Pixar short film.
-The film was recently nominated for an Oscar in the Best Animated Short category.
+Shi picked up her first Oscar in February in the Best Animated Short Film category.

 Bao, which was partially inspired by Shi’s own mother, tells the story of an aging Chinese woman who gets another chance at motherhood when one of her dumplings springs to life.
 The woman excitedly welcomes the new bundle of joy into her life, but as the dumpling begins to grow, she must come to the terms with the fact that nothing stays cute and small forever.

 “Growing up as an only child to my Chinese parents, ever since I was little my mom would treat me like her own precious dumpling, making sure I didn’t wander off or get into trouble,” Shi explains from Pixar’s head office in Emeryville, Calif.
 The word “bao” can mean “steamed bun” or “something precious,” depending on its pronunciation.

 Shi’s love of fairy tales also influenced the storyline.
 She sees the film as an attempt to create a modern-day, Chinese version of the classic Gingerbread Man story.